Mueez-lab/CustomerChurn_Prediction/README.md

     'MonthlyCharges': 29.85,
     'TotalCharges': 29.85
 }

 🚀 Getting Started

-    Clone the repo:
+    Clone the repository
+    Open your terminal or command prompt and run:

 git clone https://github.com/Mueez-lab/CustomerChurn_Prediction.git
 cd CustomerChurn_Prediction

-Install dependencies:
+Install dependencies
+(Make sure you have Python installed)

 pip install -r requirements.txt

-Run the notebook or script:
+Run the notebook

+    Open the Jupyter Notebook:

+    jupyter notebook

+    Open the customer_churn_prediction.ipynb file.

+Make Predictions

-    Load the model and encoders from .pkl files
+    Load the trained model and encoders from the .pkl files provided (Customer_Churn_model.pkl, encoders.pkl).

-    Use your own input data for predictions
+    Provide your own input data in the dictionary format as shown in the notebook to get predictions.